aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/inormalviewrestoredproperties/_index.md

 ---
 title: INormalViewRestoredProperties
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the sizing of the slide region width when a child of restoredTop height when a child of restoredLeft of the normal view when the region is of a variable restored sizeneither minimized nor maximized.
+description:  Specifies the sizing of the slide region width when a child of restoredTop height when a child of restoredLeft of the normal view when the region is of a variable restored sizeneither minimized nor maximized.
 type: docs
 weight: 929